 Edison made many important inventions and development in media.
 These included the Kinetoscope (or peephole view), the first motion pictures and improved photographic paper.

 After the death of his first wife, Mary Stilwell in 1884, Edison left Menlo Park and moved to West Orange, New Jersey.
 In 1886, he remarried Mina Miller.
 In West Orange, he became friends with industrial magnate, Henry Ford and was an active participant in the Civitan club – which involved doing things for the local community.
 His pace of invention slowed down in these final years, but he still kept busy, such as trying to find a domestic source of natural rubber.
 He was also involved in the first electric train to depart from Hoboken in 1930.

-Throughout his life, he took an active interest in correct diet, and believed a good diet could play a large role in improving health.
+Throughout his life, he took an active interest in finding the optimal diet and believed a good diet could play a large role in improving health.
 In 1903, he was quoted as saying:

 “The doctor of the future will give no medicine, but will instruct his patient in the care of the human frame, in diet and in the cause and prevention of disease.”

 He had six children, three from each marriage.
-Edison died of diabetes in October 18, 1931.
+Edison died of diabetes on October 18, 1931.